hubmapconsortium/hubmap-ontology/README.md

 o.load_rdf("ext.owl")
 o.build_classes()
 ```
 where ext.owl is the ontology file to be loaded.
-To use UBERON as this ontology, please download [the UBERON ontology](http://purl.obolibrary.org/obo/uberon/ext.owl) and place it in the same directory as the Python code.
+We are using this version of UBERON:  [http://purl.obolibrary.org/obo/uberon/releases/2018-11-25/ext.owl].
 This will eventually go into the settings file, owl_settings.yml.
 At the moment, the loading and building of the classes takes an extremely long time (~10-30 minutes).
 Then the rest of the code can be run quickly to generate the ontology.